-This hearty Instant Pot Chicken Stew is a quick one-pot dish that is comforting and nourishing.
-Cooked in under 30 minutes, it’s easy to make and loaded with vegetables which makes it a great choice for a simple homely meal (dairy-free).
+This hearty Instant Pot Chicken Stew is a quick one-pot, comforting and nourishing dish.
+Cooked in under 30 minutes, it’s easy to make and loaded with vegetables, making it an excellent choice for a simple homely meal (dairy-free).

-Warm and rustic, Instant Pot Chicken Stew (Pressure Cooker Chicken Stew) is a combination of chicken and vegetables cooked in a delicious creamy curry, perfect for those comforting weeknight dinners.
+Warm and rustic, Instant Pot Chicken Stew (Pressure Cooker Chicken Stew) combines chicken and vegetables cooked in a delicious creamy curry, perfect for those comforting weeknight dinners.

 A good stew has a nicely balanced meat and vegetable ratio and is almost a complete meal loaded with proteins, vitamins, and minerals, and this instant pot chicken stew recipe is just that.

 If you have tried my brown chicken stew, you will love this version too.
-These two are my absolute comfort foods and I very frequently make them for family dinners.
+These two are my comfort foods, and I frequently make them for family dinners.

 This pressure cooker chicken stew recipe is not at all bland.
-It is loaded with flavors and makes for a very healthy and filling dinner idea.
-It can be made any time of the year and is perfect to feed a crowd.
+It is loaded with flavors and makes for a healthy and filling dinner idea.
+It can be made any time of the year and is perfect for feeding a crowd.

-Traditionally stew was simmered for hours over low heat to get the perfect texture but now with the availability of instant pot, making it is a matter of minutes, and that too without compromising on the taste and texture.
+Traditionally stew was simmered for hours over low heat to get the perfect texture, but now, with the availability of instant pot, making it is a matter of few minutes, and that too without compromising on the taste and texture.

 Why Make it in an Instant Pot when it can be done over the stovetop, too, you may ask?

-- This easy chicken stew can definitely be made on a stovetop but cooking it in an Instant Pot makes sure you don’t have to constantly watch it, more free time for you :).
+- This easy chicken stew can be made on a stovetop but cooking it in an Instant Pot ensures you don’t have to watch it constantly; more free time for you :).

-- Cooking it in an electric pressure cooker takes much lesser time (15 minutes of cook time and 10 minutes of building the steam) as compared to at least an hour of slow cooking on a stovetop.
+- Cooking it in an electric pressure cooker takes much less time (15 minutes of cooking time and 10 minutes of building the steam) than at least an hour of slow cooking on a stovetop.

 Make this hearty Chicken Stew in Instant Pot for a delicious winter meal and serve it with crusty bread to dunk into the saucy stew.